-- a.
-A prescription medication that is medically necessary to treat a medical condition - b.
+a.
+A prescription medication that is medically necessary to treat a medical condition

+- b.
 Compounded medications that have at least one covered medication as the main ingredient - c.
 Insulin and diabetic supplies including insulin syringes, needles and lancets, test strips, glucometers and continuous glucose monitors.
-You must have a prescription and use a preferred manufacturer.
-You pay the same amount for these supplies as for other diabetes services (see Section 3). - d.
+You must have a prescription and use a preferred manufacturer. - d.
 Certain prescribed preventive medications required under the Affordable Care Act - e.
 Medications to treat tobacco dependence, including OTC nicotine patches, gum or lozenges.
 You must have a prescription.
 If you use an in-network retail pharmacy, they are covered with no cost sharing as required under the Affordable Care Act - f.
 Contraceptive medications and devices for birth control (section 7.3.2) and for medical conditions covered under the Plan.
 You can get up to a 3-month supply the first time you use the medication and up to a 12-month supply after that.
 Ask Customer Service how to get a 12-month supply. - g.
 Certain immunizations and related administration fees are covered with no cost sharing at in-network retail pharmacies (such as flu, pneumonia and shingles vaccines)